-NSG 636: Health, Healing, Self Care
+NSG 636 : Health, Healing, & Self Care

-Analysis and application of conceptual models for health promotion and protection, and healing for advanced nursing practice and research.
-Design and implementation of autonomous nursing interventions and selected integrated therapies which facilitate lifestyle changes for individuals, groups, and communities.
-Sociopolitical implications related to prevention, self-care, and health promotion are examined.
-The consulting and teaching nursing domains are emphasized.
-Clinical practicum required.
+This course provides analyses and applications of models for healing, health promotion and protection, and self-care used in advanced nursing practice and evidence-based research.
+Design and implementation of nursing interventions and selected complimentary, alternative and integrative therapies (CAM) which facilitate lifestyle changes across the lifespan.
+The nurse-client role, including nurse as coach, is applied.
+The impact of social determinants of health (SDOH) and health literacy related to prevention, self-care, and health promotion are examined.